-- I know that if I am worried about something related to technology outside of school I can ask for advice or help from my teachers. - I will not hack or bypass any hardware or software security implemented by the department or my school. - I will not use social media sites or apps such as Facebook, Twitter, Instagram or Snapchat whilst in lessons.
+- I will follow the school rules on academic honesty and not practice plagiarism. - I know that if I am worried about something related to technology outside of school I can ask for advice or help from my teachers. - I will not hack or bypass any hardware or software security implemented by the department or my school. - I will not use social media sites or apps such as Facebook, Twitter, Instagram or Snapchat whilst in lessons.
 I will also not post anything harmful, offensive or discriminating on social media whilst in school or outside of school. - I will not use my device for cheating.
 This includes messaging or using the internet for answers to tests or exams. - I will make available my device to teachers when asked. - I will report any cyber bullying, whether it be myself or others, to teachers or a member of staff immediately.